kb-dk/alma-client/README.md

 The common types are

 * `AlmaConnectionException`: When a network error was encountered
-* `AlmaKnownException`: When the error is of a documented ALMA type.
-This exception will have these fields:
+* `AlmaKnownException`: When the error is of a documented ALMA type This exception will have these fields:
 ```java
 WebServiceResult result;
 String errorCode;